prideout/prideout.github.com/_posts/2015-10-12-emulating-double-precision.md

 <canvas id="canvas_high" style="width:400px;height:300px;border:solid 2px black">
 </canvas>

-After zooming in, you might notice that the left canvas has jittery crosshairs, but the right one doesn't.
-The left canvas uses a "traditional" model-view-projection matrix, while the right canvas pretends that the camera is at **(0,0,0)** when computing the MVP, then performs translation manually in the vertex shader.
+After zooming in enough to see my "kids", you might notice that the left canvas has jittery crosshairs, but the right one doesn't.
+The left canvas uses a traditional model-view-projection matrix, while the right canvas pretends that the camera is at **(0,0,0)** when computing the MVP, then performs translation manually in the vertex shader.
 The GLSL for this is shown below.

     attribute vec3 a_position;
     uniform mat4 u_mvp;